B. J. Armstrong: Orlando Magic

 Armstrong was signed by the Orlando Magic in March of the 1998–99 NBA season.

 Return to Chicago

 On August 30, 1999, he was again signed by the Bulls and played the 1999–2000 season and retired at the end of the season, ending his career with the team that drafted him and with which he spent much of his playing career.

+Executive career

+Sacramento Kings (2025–present)

+On May 7, 2025, Armstrong became the assistant general manager of the Sacramento Kings under GM Scott Perry.

 Later endeavors

 Armstrong stepped into Chicago's front office as a special assistant to Vice President of Basketball Operations Jerry Krause.
 Having replaced Paxson as the Bulls' starting point guard years before, Armstrong was himself replaced by Paxson as hire to the GM job in Chicago when Krause resigned in 2003.
 Armstrong remained with the organization as a scout for a couple of seasons, leaving in 2005.